Chapter 10. API Versioning

 - Navigate to Audience > Applications > Listing and filter the list by the application plan that you want to send the deprecation note and click Search.

-- Click Send email and follow the steps to send a deprecation notice to those customers who are still under the obsolete version.
+- Click Send email and follow the steps to send a deprecation notice to the owners of the selected applications.

 The following image provides a visual reference.

 For each authrep call that is made to an endpoint, you authenticate only once but report twice: once for the endpoint and once for the API version.
 There is no double-billing because the call can be authenticated only one time.
 For each call you make to any endpoint of a specific API version, you aggregate the hits on a convenient metric named after the version number (v1, v2, and so on), which you can use to compare full version traffic with each other.

 10.4.
 Endpoint versioning

 With endpoint versioning, you can have a different endpoint for each API version such as